 All mortgages have closing costs.
 If a lender tells you there are "no closing costs" then the loan origination fees and any discount points are embedded either in the loan either as a larger loan size or at a higher rate of interest.
 Our calculator allows you to add closing costs to the loan or pay them out of pocket & calculates your break even date either way.

-For your convenience we list current Ashburn mortgage refinance rates to help homebuyers estimate their monthly payments & find local lenders.
+For your convenience we list current Fairfield mortgage refinance rates to help homebuyers estimate their monthly payments & find local lenders.

 Compare your potential loan rates for loans with various points options.

 The following table shows current Fairfield 30-year mortgage rates.
 You can use the menus to select other loan durations, alter the loan amount, change your down payment, or change your location.
 More features are available in the advanced drop down

 With savings in mind, many homeowners rush to refinance their mortgage when market rates are low.
 A lower rate helps reduce monthly mortgage payments and total interest costs.
 Because of this, refinancing activity generally increases when mortgage rates fall.

 Mortgage Refinancing & Falling Rates

 Mortgage rates have been significantly falling since 2019, decreasing even further when the COVID-19 crisis hit the U.S. Because of this, refinances grew drastically in 2020, even outpacing home purchases at certain points in the year.
 Close to 2 million home loans were refinanced between January through April.
 By Q2 of 2020, refinances accounted for 62% of all lending activity in the mortgage market.

 In July 2020, the Washington Post reported that the 30-year fixed mortgage rate fell by as much as 3%, which was the first time it dropped that low in half a century.
 As a result, more consumers refinanced their mortgage.
 The Federal Reserve continued to release data to make home loan purchases more affordable to stimulate market growth.